 A Resident's Options

-Administrative Conference (Information Resolution)
+Administrative Conference (Informal Resolution)

 The administrative conference takes much less time and preparation than a formal hearing.
 Additionally, an administrative conference can feel less stressful and allow students to acknowledge mistakes they may have made with minimal negative attention.
 It allows for a candid, educational conversation with a professional staff member who can either dismiss the charges if inaccurate or help challenge the student to take responsibility for their actions and, when charges are accurate, learn how to better live within a community.

-During an administrative conference, you will meet with the RD/ARD to review the incident statement reports and discuss the incident.
+During an administrative conference, you will meet with the RD/ARD to review the incident reports and discuss the incident.
 You will be asked if you are responsible for the alleged violation and be given the opportunity to discuss your perspective on the incident.
 Based on the information presented, the RD/ARD will make a decision.
 If you are found responsible, a sanction(s) will be imposed.
 An administrative conference can be advantageous to students for several reasons.

-Student Conduct Board (SBC) Hearing
+Student Conduct Board (SCB) Hearing

 Appeal to Provost’s Office